 When you follow the link to the Credit Sense website you will be required to choose your bank, then enter your Internet banking username and password.

 Credit Sense will download the last 90 days of bank transactions and categorise these transactions into a report.

 These will then be securely provided to Good Shepherd NZ.

-Good Shepherd NZ and Credit Sense do not keep your Internet banking user ID or password.
-Your user ID and password is encrypted when you enter it, passed to your bank once to gain access to your transaction history and then permanently deleted.
+Your username and password are encrypted as you enter them, passed to your bank once to gain access to your transaction history and then permanently deleted.
 Plus, once your transaction history has been obtained it is also encrypted.